Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 # GenshinPromo
-This website is to promote and provide "Genshin Impact" Products to customers.
+GenshinPromo is a collaborated work between MiHoYo and our company to promote Genshin Impact's Merch and Game to new players and current players.

 ## Design Process
-This website is designed to provide new and old users a way to get "Genshin Impact" products in a easy manner without any complicated process while also giving a free discount after completing a short quiz.
+This website is designed to provide new and old players a way to get "Genshin Impact" products in a easy manner without any complicated process while also giving a free discount after completing a short quiz.

 ## Company Objectives: